csiro-risk-assessment/mozzie/README.md

 (Step 2) Install all the required packages:

 ```
-pip install numpy scipy Cython coverage
+pip install numpy scipy Cython coverage matplotlib
 ```

 These may be installed into a directory that is not on your path.
 For instance, if `coverage` returns an error, you will have to modify your PATH variable.
+The matplotlib library is just used to plot the example figures.

 (Step 3) Obtain the `mozzie` code.
 This will probably be via a `git clone` command